SantaKolosovska/PianoGame/README.md

 # piano_game

-This is my first independent project and it was made using Java Swing library, because it's the first thing I found when looking for info on how to create what I want.
-From what I understand this library is quite old and not really used nowadays.

 This is a tool for musical ear training.
 I've been playing musical instruments for years and I've always had to ask someone to play me a random note, so I could test myself and find it.
 People are not that willing to play random notes to me whenever I want, so I decided to make this tool.
+This is my first independent project and it was made using Java Swing library, because it's the first thing I found when looking for info on how to create what I want.
+From what I understand this library is quite old and not really used nowadays.

 This is what you'll see after running the project in IntelliJ IDEA or another IDE:
-- A piano keyboard and a Play button is displayed.
+- A window with piano keyboard and a Play button opens.
 - When you press the Play button, a random note is played back and printed in console ("The correct answer is ...")
 - Now you have to find the corresponding note on the keyboard.
 Each time you press a key, it's